LivHed/mgt-map/README.md

 * I used [this website](https://validator.w3.org/#validate_by_input) to validate my HTML by direct input.
 * I used [this website](https://jigsaw.w3.org/css-validator/validator.html.en#validate_by_input) to validate my CSS by direct input.
 * I used [JS Hint](https://jshint.com/) to check my Javascript code for errors and potential problems.

+#### The responsiveness of the whole website
+* The webpage is fully responsive for these devices: Galaxy S5, Pixel 2, Pixel 2XL, IPhone 5 SE, Iphone 6/7/8, IPhone 6/7/8 Plus, Iphone X, tested in Chrome Developer Tools and Responsinator.

 #### The responsive parts of the website
 * The webpage is responsive since I´m using Bootstrap 4 and it works good on smaller devices too.
 The dropdown menu, the radiobuttons, the map and resultlist is placed inside of responsive columns.